sparkdotfi/spark-docs-v2/docs/pages/archived/core-concepts/sparklend.md

 The High Efficiency Mode or _**E-Mode**_ allows borrowers to extract the highest borrowing power out of their collateral when supplied and borrowed assets are correlated in price, particularly when both are derivatives of the same underlying asset (e.g. stablecoins pegged to USD).

-This can enabling a wave of new use cases such as High leverage forex trading, Highly efficient yield farming (for example, deposit ETH staking derivatives to borrow ETH), Diversified risk management&#x20;
+This can enable a wave of new use cases such as High leverage forex trading, Highly efficient yield farming (for example, deposit ETH staking derivatives to borrow ETH), Diversified risk management&#x20;

 ### Isolation Mode